wlg1/wlg1.github.io/notion/expms/Experimental Records/Interpreting Steering Behaviors via Analogous Feat/CAA_SAE_explrTests_v1 ipynb/How to train & interpret SAE- notes.md

 This is a feature vector WEIGHT: `autoencoder.W_enc[instance_idx, :, feature_idx]`

-This is a feature vec actv?
+This is a feature vec actv

 ```
 acts = einops.einsum(